Albania in the Eurovision Song Contest 2011: Festivali i Këngës

-RTSH organised the 49th edition of Festivali i Këngës to determine Albania's representative for the Eurovision Song Contest 2011.
+RTSH organised the 49th edition of Festivali i Këngës to determine its entry for the Eurovision Song Contest 2011.
 The competition consisted of two semi-finals on 23 and 24 December, respectively, and the grand final on 25 December 2010.
 The three live shows were hosted by Albanian singer Jonida Maliqi, presenter Josif Gjinpali and actress Mirela Naska.
 The contest featured two categories, one dedicated to established artists and the other to newcomer artists.
 The two semi-finals each featured 16 competing entries performed by established artists and three competing entries performed by newcomers.
 The votes of a jury panel selected 11 entries from the established artists in each semi-final to advance to the final, while the votes of an alternate jury panel selected one entry from the newcomer artists in each semi-final to advance to the final.
 In the final, the 18 competing entries were voted upon by a jury panel in order to select the winner.
 As a result of technical issues with the orchestra, the music was presented through a pre-recorded playback, while the artists performed live.